 Sponsorship information: if you wish to sponsor this film, we can provide a 501(c)3 deduction for the full amount of your contribution through the San Francisco Indonesian Film Festival.

-General information: please contact us for general information regarding this film which will be available by February, 2020.
+General information: please contact us for general information regarding this film which will be available in April, 2020.

 This project is principally funded by a generous grant from the Asian Art Museum, San Francisco, California, USA, a museum dedicated towards being a bridge of understanding between Asia and the United States and among the diverse cultures of Asia.